-Gay Games in Hong Kong, Guadalajara: what you need to know – DW – 11/05/2023
+Gay Games in Hong Kong, Guadalajara: What you need to know – DW – 11/05/2023

 The influence of China on Hong Kong has led to restrictions on the rights of LGBTQ+ people in the financial enclave on the South China Sea in recent years.

-Same-sex relationships are legal and a recent judgement from the supreme court did guarantee same-sex couples certain rights.
+Same-sex relationships are legal, and a recent judgement from the Supreme Court did guarantee certain rights for same-sex couples.

 However, same-sex marriage is not permitted with equal rights and there are no specific anti-discrimination laws for the protection of the LGBTQ+ community in Hong Kong, where there have been massive protests against the government in recent years.